FiveBooks Interviews

-Simon Baron-Cohen on Empathy
+recommended by Simon Baron-Cohen

 You are well known for your research into autism.
 Recently you have been exploring the concept of empathy.
 Can you explain how the two are linked?

 The link between empathy and autism derives from the idea that difficulty with empathy is the main characteristic in autism.
 It is because people with autism struggle with empathy that they have trouble forming social relationships and interacting in the social world.
-The focus on empathy in my new book is not a real departure from the research I have been doing into autism, which goes back several decades.
+The focus on empathy in my book is not a real departure from the research I have been doing into autism, which goes back several decades.
 But what I do in this new book is widen the focus.
 Autism isn’t the only psychiatric condition where empathy is an area of difficulty.
 I have included a range of these conditions, including various personality disorders, to understand how empathy can go wrong either in terms of its development or its functioning.

 So you look at how empathy can be the source of many problems in different medical conditions and how we can help people in that situation?